All Episodes

 Democrat colleague after Democrat colleague after Democrat colleague getting her on the phone and saying, Madam Speaker, I am getting my brains bashed in at home.

-I go home for town meetings, and they are saying to me, Mr. Democrat Congressman or Ms. Democrat Congressman, we're with you on so many things, but doggone it, drill here, drill now, pay less.
+I go home for town meetings and they are saying to me, Mr. Democrat congressman or Ms. Democrat Congressman, we're with you on so many things, but doggone it, drill here, drill now, pay less.

 You know, you don't have to say the president was right.

-You don't have to say anything, just do it.
+You don't have to say anything.

 We obviously need more oil.

-If we're on the wrong side of this, only that will bring her around.
+Only that will bring her around.

 Okay.

-Well I was wondering if the if perhaps the the dem or at least the J GOP could at least uh make that kind of announcement just as you just did, which is let's get some of the Democrats to at least step up to the plate here and uh make a statement for uh the United States really absolutely the the Republicans among us just need to the the people who know how oil oil and energy markets work just keep saying the right things, doing the right things.
+Well, I was wondering if perhaps the GOP could at least make that kind of announcement, just as you just did, which is let's get some of the Democrats to at least step up to the plate here and make a statement for the United States, really.

 We'll just have to sort of wait for this to spread across enough of America.